WallE-Camplus/MotorTest/README.md

 ## File information

 This project uses a Motor class to control each motor.
-The pins used are written in the `configuration.h` file.
+The pins used are written in the `config.h` file.